-The Committee on the Status of Gay, Lesbian, Bisexual, and Transgender Persons in Sociology shall monitor the participation of gay, lesbian, bisexual, and transgender persons in the discipline and the affairs of the Association.
-The committee shall report to Council the status and concerns of gays, lesbians, bisexuals, and transgender persons within the western region.
+The Committee on the Status of LGBTQ Persons in Sociology shall monitor the participation of lesbian, gay, bisexual, transgender, and queer persons in the discipline and the affairs of the Association.
+The committee shall report to Council the status and concerns of lesbian, gay, bisexual, transgender, and queer persons within the western region.
 The term of office for each committee member shall be three years; each year two members, start and two members end their term in office.
-While members of the Committee on the Status of Gay, Lesbian, Bisexual, and Transgender Persons may recommend prospective members to the Committee on Committees, they do not select their own members.
+While members of the Committee on the Status of LGBTQ Persons may recommend prospective members to the Committee on Committees, they do not select their own members.
 They do, however, elect the committee's chair.
 The chair of the Committee is elected by committee members from among their ranks and must be someone who will be a continuing and active member of the committee for at least one year.
 The chair will serve for one year.
 The chair may be reelected.
 The chair is elected at the scheduled meeting of the committee, which is held during the annual PSA meeting.

 - Procedures (majority vote, subcommittee decisions, etc.) for taking action.

 - Subcommittees.
 Subcommittees are appointed on an as needed basis, if at all.
 The procedures for taking action on the recommendations of subcommittees depends on the authority given to the subcommittee at the time that it is appointed.
-In general, it is expected that the subcommittees of the Committee on the Status of Gay, Lesbian, Bisexual, and Transgendered Persons would report back to the full committee and Chair.
+In general, it is expected that the subcommittees of the Committee on the Status of Lesbian, Gay, Bisexual, Transgender, and Queer Persons would report back to the full committee and Chair.
 At that time, the full committee would vote on the action.

 - Duties of the Chair.